Ahn Cheol-soo: Personal life

+In 1988 Ahn married Kim Mi-kyung, who is currently a professor at the Seoul National University College of Medicine.
+They live in Seongnam, and share daughter.

+Ahn competes in marathons, and has participated in the Seoul International Marathon six times, as of 2025.

-Legal problems
+Legal issues

 In September 2012, Ahn made a public apology as reports surfaced that his wife evaded taxes by under-pricing a 2001 apartment she bought worth ₩450 million to ₩250 million, thus reducing the acquisition and registration taxes by up to ₩10 million.
 However, a statement by the Korea Taxpayers' Association claimed that the "down contract" was in accordance with trade customs and thus not unlawful due to flaws in the local tax law between 1996 and 2005.